 - The information requested is substantially the same information that the borrower previously requested. - The information requested is confidential, proprietary, or privileged. - The information requested is not directly related to the borrower's mortgage loan account.
 The commentary provides examples of irrelevant information, including information related to the servicing of mortgage loans other than the borrower's loan and investor instructions or requirements for servicers regarding the negotiation or approval of loss mitigation options. - The information request is overbroad or unduly burdensome.
 A request is overbroad if the borrower requests that the servicer provide an unreasonable volume of documents or information.
-A request is unduly burdensome if a diligent servicer could not respond within the time periods set forth in 12 CFR 1024.36(d)(2) or would incur costs (or have to dedicate resources) that would be unreasonable in light of the circumstances.
+A request is unduly burdensome if a diligent servicer could not respond within the time periods set forth in 12 CFR 1024.46(d)(2) or would incur costs (or have to dedicate resources) that would be unreasonable in light of the circumstances.
 The commentary provides examples of overbroad or unduly burdensome requests, such as requests that seek documents relating to substantially all aspects of mortgage origination, mortgage servicing, mortgage sale or securitization, and foreclosure, as well as requests that require servicers to provide information in a specific format or seek information that is not reasonably likely to assist the borrower.
-If an information request as submitted is overbroad or unduly burdensome, the servicer must still provide the five-day acknowledgment of receipt and subsequent response if the servicer can reasonably identify an appropriate information request within the submission. - The information request is sent more than one year after either the mortgage loan was discharged or the servicer receiving the information request transferred the mortgage loan to another servicer.
-For purposes of this provision, a mortgage loan is discharged when both the debt and all corresponding liens have been extinguished or released, as applicable.
+If an information request as submitted is overbroad or unduly burdensome, the servicer must still provide the five-day acknowledgment of receipt and subsequent response if the servicer can reasonably identify an appropriate information request within the submission. - The information request is sent more than one year after either the mortgage loan balance was paid in full or the servicer transferred the mortgage loan to another servicer.